infocareworkshop/serviceorderhub-docs/docs/Data types and structures.md

 ## Date

-**ISO 8601** compatible string that contains date, time and timezone.
+Date string in the format `yyyy-MM-ddTHH:mm:ss.SSSZ` (One of the **ISO 8601** standard's variations, that must contain date, time and timezone).
 Every date will be converted to UTC.

 `2012-04-23T18:25:43.511Z`